DeepseaPlatform/coastal/docs/_pages/userguide/configuration.md

 Settings in later files, and override settings in earlier files.
 Once all properties has been loaded, they are processed.
-This last point is important, because it means that if an earlier file specified `coastal.dump.X = true`, and a later file specified that `coastal.dump = false`, then the `coastal.dump.X` value is still true.
-The order in which the settings appear in properties file is not important;
-the `coastal.dump.X` property is processed *after* the `coastal.dump` property, which explains this behavior.

 ## Logging